Friday, September 24, 2010

 The First Picture

 It all begins with a boy, an oxherd, deep in the forest.
-He could be anyone anywhere, young or old, male or female, East or West, North or South.
-Anyone searching for a big Idea.
-It begins with you, too, the fly on the wall, the bee in the tree, hiding there on that branch, peeking out from behind those leaves, bug-eyed, waiting to see what will happen.
-Why do you wish to know?
+He could be anyone, young or old, male or female, you or I. Anyone searching for a big Idea.
+There's a bee in the picture--do you see it?
+Peeking out from behind those leaves, waiting to see what will happen?
+What does it wish to find out?
+What do we?

 The artist Tomikichiro draws the boy with a look of self-assurance, even cockiness.
 There's a whip in his hands.
 But the poet Pu-ming sees something else: he insists the boy is lost.
 Why should such a one be lost?

 The boy is lost for another reason.
 He has, in the poet's words, "violated his own inmost nature."
 And now he is far off course, looking in all the wrong places, taken in by appearances, consumed by the desire for gain and therefore terrified by the prospect of loss.
 I will be the One, he thinks.
 But what if he is not?
 What if the ox eludes him?
-What if he ends up with a mouse and someone else, the ox?
+What if he ends up with a mouse?
 Despite that cocky look, the boy is full of fear.
-He has many sleepless nights.

-Yet he keeps on searching.
-Perhaps he has heard, far in the distance, the sound of something crashing through the forest.
+From far away there comes the sound of something crashing through the forest.
 And I wonder: perhaps the Idea is searching too.
 Wandering through a forest of its own.
 Immature, like the boy.
 Far from home and far from ready for a meeting.

 COMMENT